We’re all so used to powerlines being part of our neighbourhood landscape that it's sometimes easy to forget they’re there.

 Look up and locate powerlines

-Be aware of your surroundings when you’re working around your house and garden.
-Make sure you know where nearby powerlines are located – as well as the service wire leading from a power pole to your home – before you get up on a ladder to clear gutters or paint.
+Be aware of your surroundings when you or a third party are working around your house and garden.
+Make sure you know where nearby powerlines are located – as well as the service line leading from a power pole to your home – before you get up on a ladder to clear gutters or paint.

 Keep objects away from powerlines